RaphaelChavet/Image-Forgery-Detection/README.md

 The TruFor model will:
 1. Read every images located in the assets/input_images folder as an input
-2. Process them in parallel (multiprocessing) in order to get a .npz file from each one of them (in the assets/results/npz folder)
+2. Process them in order to get a .npz file from each one of them (in the assets/results/npz folder)
 3. Process this .npz file in order to get a png image to vizualise the spliced zones. (in the assets/results/png folder)